 It is also worth comparing offers: at times the exact same trains booked at different services may have different prices.
 Omio and Trainline are good comparative booking sites that will also include coach options.
 (The bus, especially Flixbus, is often the cheaper option when booking last minute but the journey times are much longer.)

-It is also possible to book through Deutsche Bahn (German Railways) that may have special deals at times that are not always easily bookable through third party websites.
+It is also possible to book through Deutsche Bahn (German Railways), which often offers special deals that are not always easily bookable through third-party websites.

 Christmas markets in Germany have long been popular travel destinations for British tourists.
 Many transportation options are available to travel from London, England, and the rest of the British Isles to Germany.
 The cheapest, if not necessarily the most comfortable, way to travel from England to visit Christmas markets in Germany is usually by coach or tour bus.
 Although the number of cheap flights between the UK and Germany has declined in recent years, various low-cost airlines including Ryanair, and EasyJet offer cheap services between major British and German cities, while Lufthansa often advertises cheap deals during quiet periods.